AirSketcher Manual

 β””β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”˜

-If Wind Tunnel Mode is Off: Symmetry Boundary, top and bottom boundaries apply symmetry conditions instead. - Perpendicular velocity is zero
+If Wind Tunnel Mode is disabled, the top and bottom boundaries apply freestream (open) conditions instead.

 Ground Friction